coehne/tradingApp/README.md

 If you don't have VS Code or docker installed, you can install the dependencies manually.

-Once you have opened the dev container or installed the needed dependencies, you can continue by starting the backend and frontend.
+Once you have opened the dev container or installed the required dependencies, you can continue by starting the backend and frontend.

 ### Environment file
 This project uses IEX Cloud for getting current stock market infomration.
 In order to use it, you need to register a free account at https://iexcloud.io/ and get yourself an API key (starting with pl_*).